Childhood and Education Journey of Tim McGraw in Timeline

 Discover the defining moments in the early life of Tim McGraw.
 From birth to education, explore key events.

-In 1966, Tim McGraw's parents, Elizabeth D'Agostino and Tug McGraw, met while D'Agostino was a student and Tug McGraw was playing baseball for Jacksonville.
+In 1966, Tim McGraw's mother, Elizabeth D'Agostino, met his father, Tug McGraw, while he was playing baseball for Jacksonville.

 May 1, 1967: Samuel Timothy McGraw Born

-On May 1, 1967, Samuel Timothy McGraw, who would become a renowned country singer and actor, was born.
+On May 1, 1967, Samuel Timothy McGraw was born.
+He later became an American country singer and actor.

 Others born on this day/year

-In 1987, Tim McGraw followed his mother when she returned to Jacksonville, Florida, where he attended Florida Community College.
+In 1987, Tim McGraw followed his mother when she returned to Jacksonville, Florida.

-In 1989, on the day his hero Keith Whitley died, Tim McGraw dropped out of college and moved to Nashville to pursue a musical career.
+In 1989, on the day his hero Keith Whitley died, Tim McGraw dropped out of college to head to Nashville and pursue a musical career.

 October 6, 1996: Marriage to Faith Hill

-On October 6, 1996, Tim McGraw married Faith Hill after she broke off her engagement to her former producer Scott Hendricks.
+On October 6, 1996, Tim McGraw and Faith Hill got married.

-October 12, 2000: Donation to Navy-Marine Corps Relief Society
+October 12, 2000: Donated to Navy-Marine Corps Relief Society

-On October 12, 2000, Tim McGraw and Faith Hill gave the Navy-Marine Corps Relief Society $375,000 to assist the families of 17 sailors following the terrorist attack on USS Cole.
+On October 12, 2000, Tim McGraw and Faith Hill gave the Navy-Marine Corps Relief Society $375,000 to assist the families of 17 sailors following the terrorist attack on USS Cole in Yemen.

 In 2000, Kenny Chesney and Tim McGraw were involved in a scuffle with police officers in Buffalo, New York, after Chesney was riding a State Police horse and refused to get off.
 McGraw came to Chesney's aid.